northian/Lexatys-Public-Software/SP Parser/readme.md

 -- **Slope**: Gets the difference of the highest and lowest within a range of frequencies.
 -- **FCROSS**: Gets the freq where the frequencies cross over.
 - **dBc**: To discern if dBc is used at all in the test.
 You can use ["template, use, no"].
 -- **template** sets the dBc for all other tests that use it.
-You can set another template later down the line in tests with another template.
+If you set another template it will replace the last one and will be used until another one is set.
 -- **use** is simple, it uses the last stored template and must come after a template setting.
 -- **no** is no. dBc is not used at all for that particular test.